tewidis/HPCA/markdown/fault_tolerance.md

 ## Improving Reliability and Availability

 1. Fault avoidance: Prevent faults from occurring
-    * No offee in server room
+    * No coffee in server room
 2. Fault tolerance: Prevent faults from becoming failures
     * Redundancy: ECC (error correcting code) for memory
 3. Speed up repair: Only affects availability